About Me rev19

 Since well before the World Wide Web, in the dawn of the Internet, my main hobby has been hosting and running motorcyclist-oriented e-mail discussion forums AKA "mailing lists".
 I started with Unix freeware I ran in borrowed computer time.
 In the mid-1990s, my great friend H Marc Lewis bought some equipment and contracted for co-location space and bandwidth through a real ISP paid for with his own money and donations, and we became official.
 Almost respectable.

 We've run micapeak.com and wetleather.com on Linux (Red Hat, then Ubuntu) and Apache ever since then.
-For over a decade, I've done the domain registration, Linux installation, configuration and upgrades, all the e-mail administration and most of the Linux, DNS, Apache web server, MySQL database, and other system administration.
+For over three decades, I've done the domain registration, Linux installation, configuration and upgrades, all the e-mail administration and most of the Linux, DNS, Apache web server, MySQL database, and other system administration.
 This "hobby" hosts a dozen domains, over 50 active mailing lists with over 10,000 subscribers and millions of e-mails per month, and thousands of web pages generating around 5 million hits per month.